TMJ Treatment St. George, MO

 Healthcare experts categorize Temporomandibular Joint Dysfunction (TMD) into three distinct types:

-• Disorders of the Jaw Joints: This category includes structural problems in the TMJ, including conditions like disc displacement or arthritis.
+• Disorders of the Jaw Joints: Structural issues in the TMJ, such as disc displacement or arthritis, fall under this category.

 • Disorders of the Chewing Muscles: This type affects the muscles that control jaw movement, often due to tension or overuse.

-• Headaches Resulting from TMD: Headaches from TMD arise when strain or inflammation spreads from the jaw area to the head.
+• Headaches Resulting from TMD: This type occurs when TMD triggers headaches, often due to strain or inflammation extending from the jaw to the head.

 TMJ Treatment in St. George, MO | Axes Physical Therapy